hueitan/javascript-sdk-design/README.md

 Use the Image Beacon to ask browser to perform a method GET Request to get an Image.

+*Remember to add timestamp (Cache Buster) to prevent caching in browser.*

 ```js
 (new Image()).src = 'http://xxxxx.com/collect?id=1111';
 ```